-School the World's Global Citizenship Program supports infrastructure growth & programming costs while providing an inspiring service experience for U.S. high school & college students.
+School the World's Student Service Program supports infrastructure growth & programming costs while providing an inspiring service experience for U.S. high school & students.

 ABOUT THE TRIP: Each group that travels funds and participates in the final construction phase of a new school building and/or playground during their journey of discovery.
-Students spend the majority of their week in the Western Highlands of Guatemala working on the project and interacting with the children, their parents and the teachers as they form strong bonds through mutual learning.
+Students spend the majority of their week in a community in Southern Honduras working on the project and interacting with the children, their parents and the teachers as they form strong bonds through mutual learning.
 We also believe cultural exposure and understanding is an important part of our program.
-During their trip, students experience the wonders of the Mayan world, visit the Spanish colonial city of Antigua, and barter in the largest open air market in Central America.
+During their trip, students experience the beauty of Honduran culture.

 Throughout the trip, our World Changers begin to open their eyes and minds to the deep and complicated causes underlying poverty and gender discrimination prevalent in rural communities.
 They walk away with first-hand insights of economic realities that force mothers and fathers to send their young children across treacherous borders.
 More importantly, they experience the power and influence of education in ordinary people’s lives.